masaiful/masaity/src/posts/resilient-code-examples.md

 const BUTTON_SELECTOR = '.makeCpInteractive';

 /**
- * Button, that when clicked, makes the related code an interactive codepen.
+ * Button, that when clicked, makes the related code an interactive CodePen.
  * Works by being associated via data-for
  *
  * @see src/includes/WithCodepen.js